Approach

 The majority of patients present to the emergency department, where treatment should be initiated.
 There are several important steps that should be followed in early management:

-Indications for admission to the intensive care unit (ICU) are hemodynamic instability or cardiogenic shock, altered mental status, respiratory insufficiency, severe acidosis, and hyperosmolar state with coma.
+• Indications for admission to the ICU are hemodynamic instability or cardiogenic shock, altered mental status, respiratory insufficiency, severe acidosis, and hyperosmolar state with coma.

-The diagnosis of hemodynamic instability should be made by observing for hypotension and clinical signs of poor tissue perfusion, including oliguria, cyanosis, cool extremities, and altered mental state.
-After admission to ICU, central venous and arterial lines are required, with continuous percutaneous oximetry.
+After admission to ICU, central venous and arterial lines are required, as well as Swan-Ganz catheterization and continuous percutaneous oximetry.
 Oxygenation and airway protection are critical.
 Intubation and mechanical ventilation are commonly required, with constant monitoring of respiratory parameters.
 Nasogastric suctioning is always performed because of frequent ileus and danger of aspiration.

 Tracheal intubation: animated demonstration